Lightning-AI/pytorch-lightning/docs/source-pytorch/common/early_stopping.rst

 Stopping an Epoch Early
 ***********************

-You can stop and skip the rest of the current epoch early by overriding :meth:`~lightning.pytorch.core.hooks.ModelHooks.on_train_batch_start` to return ``-1`` when some condition is met.
+You can stop and skip the rest of the current epoch early by overriding :meth:`~lightning_pytorch.core.hooks.ModelHooks.on_train_batch_start` to return ``-1`` when some condition is met.

 If you do this repeatedly, for every epoch you had originally requested, then this will stop your entire training.